tsuukisz/tsuukisz/README.md

         </a>
     </div>

-My main abilities include cleaning and analyzing data, developing MVP's and prototypes, documenting features, processes and managing conversations between the differents fields I have within the company I work for.
+My main abilities include cleaning and analyzing data, developing MVP's and prototypes, documenting features, processes and managing conversations between the differents fields there are within the company I work for.

 </div>